|

 Alexander Doyle, a resident of Houma, is president of

-Additionally, Doyle served as Terrebonne Parish’s
+Federal Court.
+Additionally, Doyle served as Terrebonne

-the District 6 areas of Mulberry, Barrios, Summerfield,
+serves the District 6 areas of Mulberry, Barrios, Summerfield,

-Little Bayou Black, Coteau and Oakshire.
+Little Bayou Black, Coteau and Oakshire. |

 |